ibraheem15/ibraheem15/README.md

 <h3>A passionate Software Engineering Student, Developer, and Tech Enthusiast!</h3>

-👋 I'm a junior student pursuing a degree in Software Engineering with a passion for solving complex problems and diving deep into the world of AI.
+👋 I'm a motivated Graduate who did a degree in Software Engineering with a passion for solving complex problems and diving deep into the world of AI.

 🌟 I'm constantly expanding my knowledge and skills in the ever-evolving field of technology.